Which Seahawks' free agents might return in 2017? Here's a look

 TE Brandon Williams: Williams was also a key special teams player — he had the second-most snaps (Cassius Marsh had the first) — and the Seahawks would figure to want to keep him in the fold for tight end depth with Luke Willson’s future hazy (more on which in a minute).

 DT John Jenkins: Jenkins played just 33 snaps after being claimed off waivers at mid-season.
-But you can never have enough big bodies up the middle of the defense and he wouldn’t cost much to retain.
+But you can never have enough big bodies up the middle of the defense and he shouldn’t cost much to retain.

 FB Marcel Reece: Reece played well after being signed in December and was a particular standout in the wild card win over Detroit.
 He will be 32 next season, but there also aren’t a lot of fullbacks out there.